TRUMANCFY/Peerster/README.md

 	- ```-GUIPort=8081```: set the port, by default it should be ```8080``` in the localhost

-- Vue Framework (static codes have been placed, this step can be ignore.
-If some problem, please follow the following instructions)
+- Vue Framework (You need to compile it by yourself, as the compiled files will be too large for the submission, really sorry about this)
 	- go to ``` web server/gui ```

 	- Dependency Installation